CircuitQuest/mangal/README.md

 ### Providers

-These are Lua scripts that handle the site scrape logic (search mangas, list mangas/chapters/images, etc).
-As shown in [mangalorg/saturno](/mangalorg/saturno), each provider is a directory with the `main.lua` (scraper) and `mangal.toml` (metadata) files inside.
+These are either the native Go implementations already included (from [mangoprovider](/luevano/mangoprovider)) or Lua scripts that handle the site scrape logic (search mangas, list mangas/chapters/images, etc).

+#### Lua providers

+Some Lua providers are available at [saturno](/luevano/saturno).
+Do note that these are outdated and should only be used as starting points to create new missing providers until implemented in `mangoprovider`.

-Providers need to be placed in `$XDG_CONFIG_HOME/mangal/providers`.
+Each Lua provider is a directory with the `main.lua` (scraper) and `mangal.toml` (metadata) files inside.
+By default, they need to be placed in `$XDG_CONFIG_HOME/mangal/providers`.

 A new provider can be created by running: